jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 @import url('//hello.myfonts.net/count/3ad3ad');
 ```

-The HTTP/2 is good at loading things in parallel, but it can only load what it knows about.
+The browser is good at loading things in parallel, but it can only load what it knows about.
 In this case it doesn't know about the above resource until it loads the CSS that contains that line.

-The ideal way to solve this is to delete that `@import` above, which would save 7 seconds, but that line is a contractual requirement from the owners of the web font, who use it to ensure sites have paid for font usage.
-I feel there are better ways for the font foundry to achieve this, but that isn't in the control of the site we're looking at, unless they switch to open source fonts.
-Let's assume they can't do that, and work around the problem.
+The ideal way to solve this is to delete that `@import` above, which would save 7 seconds, but that line is a requirement made by the owners of the web font, who use it to ensure sites have paid for font usage.
+I feel there are better ways for the font foundry to achieve this, but that isn't in the control of the site we're looking at.
+They could switch to open source fonts, which don't have these requirements & restrictions, but let's assume they can't do that, so we'll work around the problem.

 We need to turn this from a sequence of requests, to two requests in parallel, which we can do using `preload`: